Skip to main content

 4. There is a journey that helps lead to the end of suffering

-Along with these Truths are four commitments to understand each.
+Along with these Truths are four commitments to understanding each.

-The commitment to understanding the existence of suffering, understanding how craving leads to suffering, understanding that less craving results in less suffering, and reinforcing the commitment to the path that ends suffering.
+The commitment to understanding the existence of suffering and trauma, understanding how craving leads to suffering, understanding that less craving results in less suffering, and reinforcing the commitment to the path that ends suffering.
 Buddhist addiction treatment teaches that by accepting the world just as it is–not as we would like it to be–we can truly heal and create a more meaningful life.

 What Are the Benefits of Recovery Dharma?

-Recovery Dharma comes with a number of benefits.
-Not only can these recovery practices help you in your buddhist addiction treatment Boulder Coloradostruggle with addiction, but they can also help you in daily life.
+This Buddhist-inspired recovery comes with several benefits.
+Not only are these recovery practices helpful to those struggling with addiction, but also in daily life.

-Buddhist addiction treatment practices such as mediation, mindfulness, and breathing can be very effective in helping you navigate life’s daily stressors, even those outside of addiction.
+Buddhist addiction treatment practices such as meditation, mindfulness, and breathing can be very effective in navigating life’s daily stressors, even those outside of addiction.

-Here are some of the benefits of mediation and mindfulness:
+Here are some of the benefits of meditation and mindfulness:

 • Helps to reduce stress